jdwx/dns-query/README.md

   * Support for IPv4 and IPv6, TCP and UDP sockets.
   * Includes a separate, more intuitive "Updater" class for handling dynamic update
   * Support zone signing using TSIG and SIG(0) for updates and zone transfers
-  * Includes a local cache using shared memory or flat file to improve performance
+  * Supports using PSR-6/PSR-16 caching implementations to improve performance
   * includes many more RRs, including DNSSEC RRs.

 ## Installing DNSQuery ##